wp-plugins/prosperent-prosperlinks/README.txt

 *Prosperent Performance Ads*

 Adds ProsperLinks on a WordPress Page.
 This plugin places product links on the page that are relevant to the content.

 *Why Prosperent ProsperLinks?*

 Prosperent's ProsperLinks advanced algorithm analyzes your content in realtime and delivers laser targeted, on topic product references.

 We have an ever growing community, which is always willing to answer questions and lend a helping hand, and our team here at Prosperent is also available on the forum.

 == Installation ==

 1. First thing, head over to [Prosperent](http://goo.gl/6X8OT) and click Join, its Free to do so.
-Create your account and once you are signed in, stay on the Analytics tab.
-In the sub-tabs click the Referral Overview tab.
-At the bottom you will see your referral URL and at the end of that URL is a number, ('Your referral URL is: http://prosperent.com/ref/123456'), that number is your User ID.
-Save that somewhere as you'll be needing it soon.
+Create your account and once you are signed in, look in the upper right hand corner.
+You should see "Welcome, -YOUR USERNAME- (123456)".
+The 6 digits after your user name in the parentheses in your User Id.
+You'll need that number later.
 2. Upload the `prosperent-prosperLinks` folder to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. Go to the `ProsperLinks Settings`, these are the settings that ProsperLinks uses a.)
 Add your `User ID` in the box marked User Id. b.)
 SID (Optional, used for your own tracking purposes at Prosperent. c.)
 Hoverbox (Set to true or false.
 This allows a product data flyover box to be present when a user hovers over a ProsperLink if set to true.) d.)
 Underline (Set to 1 for a single underline, 2 for a double underline of the link.) e.)
 Limit (Sets the limit for the maximum number of links to be displayed on a page.
 Max is 10.)
 8. Congratulations, you now have Prosperent ProsperLinks on your WordPress site.
 9. Log in to Prosperent.com every so often to check your stats.